AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Search Index/Sorting and pagination.md

     You can use FieldSort to sort the query result based on a specified column.

-    Sort the query result based on a non-NEST field:
+    Sort the query result based on a non-nested field:

     ```
     sort = Sort(